femifacia/nes_emulator_cpp/notes/03_nes_arch_v2.md

 The PPU does not has the same addressable range addresse than the CPU.
 Its is much lower.

+The PPU contain the graphical informations while the cpu the logical calculs.

+Here we will implement the PPU **2C02** created by **Ricoh**

 ## The program ROM (cartridge)

 The program is store on the cartridge.
 The Program ROM is adressed via the CPU BUS and is adress range is from **0x4020** to **0xFFFF**, the entire second half range of the CPU Bus.
 The cartridge, does not simply contain the **program**, it also contain all the graphical informations required to render the game.
 So, the **Pattern table** is aso stocked on the cartridge.
 Here on our implementation, we will assume for simplicity that the **Nametable** is stocked on the **NES** itself.
 Technically some of the name table object can be stored in the cartridge